FISCAL MANAGEMENT

 Individuals who have concerns about the public purpose of a purchase or reimbursement should utilize the districts internal controls policy and regulations (Refer to policies 801.7 and 801.7-R) as resources for questioning a purchase.
 Concerns should be reported to the superintendent and/or the board president.

-The superintendent shall develop a process for approving expenditures of public funds.
+The superintendent [or designee] shall develop a process for approving expenditures of public funds.
 The board will review expenditures and applicable reports, as necessary, to ensure proper oversight of the use of public funds.
 To the extent possible, expenditures shall be pre-approved by the district prior to expending the funds.
 Purchases of food and refreshments for district staff, even within district, should comply with the district’s employee travel allowance policy (Refer to policies 803.10 and 803.10-R), and all other applicable policies.
 All purchases/reimbursements shall comply with applicable laws, board policies, and district accounting requirements.

 Adopted: 2/00